 This isn’t just another article telling you to add one more thing to your already overwhelming to-do list.
 We’re also going to help you make the process of QA testing your website easier.

-These Chrome extensions each make some part of QA testing faster and more effective at the same time.
+These website QA testing tools will each make some part of QA testing faster and more effective.

 Ghost Inspector is an extension that automates some of the process of QA testing.
 You create tests within it by going through whatever steps you want tested on your website and recording them.
 Then you can set the app to automatically run through those same steps to look for any changes that occur.